keita-dc/us-output-gap/README.md

 Macroeconomic and financial data from FRED since kate 1970's, up/downsampled to weekly frequency for data not in weekly frequency.

 ## Current status
 Recurrent neural network model was developed and is being tuned.
-It overfits and also predictions fluctuate, so those issues should be addressed.
+It overfits.
+This may be the best we could do with simple RNN with limited data (only 2100 weeks of data are available for the period of time, of which 1500 were assigned to training and 600 were for test).

-Initially I thought increasing epochs would help to manage fluctuations but it hasn't worked well so far.
-Increasing drop-out rate might address overfitting?
-Or is this an impossible mission?
+Fluctuation of predictions could be addressed by adding LSTM layers (instead of reducing).

 ## Current code